The Seneca Student Federation

 Over the next few years, as the local initiatives at each campus required more attention, the SSF (Newnham) Inc. began hiring additional staff to support the coordination of council operations at each of the campuses.
 A move to centralize the operations of the SSF was completed in 2000 when the Seneca Student Federation Incorporated was created.
 This new corporation brought together the councils at Seneca’s four main campuses at the time: Newnham Campus, King Campus, Don Mills Campus, and the newly built [email protected] Campus.
 In 1999 the Don Mills Campus was closed and the Markham Campus was opened.

 The Seneca Student Federation is made up of elected student council representatives who serve a one-year term of office.
-SSF positions at each of the four campuses (King, Markham, Newnham and [email protected]) include a Vice President and three Coordinators.
+SSF positions at each of the three campuses (King, Newnham and [email protected]) include a Vice President and three Coordinators.
 There is also a full time SSF President who oversees the operations at all campuses.
 As well, the SSF Board of Directors is made up of seven elected students.
-Each of the four main campuses elect one Board representative.
-In addition, there are three At Large elected Board of Director positions.
+Each of the three main campuses elect one Board representative.
+In addition, there are four At Large elected Board of Director positions.
 Members of the SSF Board of Directors serve a one-year term of office.

 On January 27, 2019, the Ontario government introduced the Student Choice Initiative.
 What this means is that beginning in September 2019, students will have the opportunity to opt-out of any non-essential SSF ancillary fee.
 Students should be aware that by opting out of SSF fees will result in them not being able to participate in SSF events, or receive any SSF service unless they pay a premium fee at the time the event or service is being offered.
 Opting in to SSF fees, will provide access to countless programming events and activities including cultural, educational, social and more!